joaopm33/fundspy/README.md

 ### Installing

 Now is the time to install the needed libraries in the "requirements.txt" file.
-Navigate to the package directory and then run in your command line:
+Open the terminal, navigate to the package directory and then run in your command line:

 ```
 pip install -r requirements.txt